 Fast forward to 2019, and not much has changed regarding Mr. Sanders’ worldview.
 Last month he proposed an estate tax of up to 77% for billionaires that includes a 45% tax on estates valued between $3.5M to $10M.
 Sanders has plans for just about everything, and they all include taking your money and giving it to others.
 After all, taxing the rich is a damn good campaign tactic that’s maintained its appeal over the years.

 In 2016, the powers that be at the Democratic National Committee were leery of open socialists like Sanders and tilted the scales toward someone they thought could win more broad support from the American public.
 As a friend recently noted, “Bernie running for president is like a battered wife who keeps going back to the abusive husband.
 ‘He promises not to hit me anymore.
 He’s changed.’”
 And perhaps the DNC has turned over a new leaf and is more comfortable embracing socialism.

 The lamentable picture for the Bern is that in a field of almost a dozen candidates running for president, Sanders’ socialism hardly stands out as it did in 2016.
 In fact, about the only curiosity left for the Vermont senator is that he’s the only white male currently seeking the Democratic nomination in 2020.
 Whether that’s enough to differentiate him from the horde of socialists remains to be seen.

 But the question is whether the American people have altered their mindset and are ready to put their money down on a full-on socialist.
 If they’re looking for panem et circenses, Bernie’s problem is that there are a whole lot more choices to be had now than when he was the lone foot-soldier for socialism.
-Now, he’s just another face in the crowd.We value your comments!
-Please weigh in on our comment section below.
+Now, he’s just another face in the crowd.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com